Atalasoft/atalasoft.github.io/_posts/2016-08-03-nuget-tutorial-wcs.md

 </script>

 The final part of the sample is to upload images to the server, by default, WebCaptureHandler uploads it to the local folder with name "atala-capture-upload."
 Moreover, by default upload behavior is different for scan operation and import.
-After scan operation, all pages are combined into one big file, and it uploads to the server.
+After scan operation, all pages are combined into one multipage tiff, and it uploads to the server.
 However, for import upload by default does not happen at all.
 So, we need to extend our onImageAcquired event handler like this:

 <script src="https://gist.github.com/guest512/d67abbf6c91edbe1ec8d2f2b151ca9a2.js">